 Chattanooga is a city that I often take for granted.
-It’s only two hours from Birmingham and is full of hiking and climbing and other things I love to do.
-When my friend, Mackenzie, suggested we go for a weekend, my friend Katie and I couldn’t pass it up.
+It’s only two hours from Birmingham and is full of hiking, climbing, and other things I love to do.
+When my friend Mackenzie suggested we go for a weekend, Katie (another friend) and I couldn’t pass it up.
 On Friday, after work, we hit the road toward the quaint mountain city.

 A lot of my trips include minimal, last minute planning, but it is always a good idea to book an Airbnb a few days ahead.
 We were lucky enough to snag two bedrooms at The Beautiful 1930 House in North Shore.
 Mackenzie had never stayed at an Airbnb, so she was able to save $$$ using this code: www.airbnb.com/c/taylorc1809.